-Consider a straight line triangulation, \mathcal{T} , in a given domain D of the plane.
-No restrictions on D are required but, for the ease of presentation, let D be simply connected and have piecewise circular (or linear) boundary.
-In general, \mathcal{T} will use vertices5 in the interior of D. We are interested in the following optimization problem: Replace each interior (i.e., non-boundary) edge of \mathcal{T} by some circular arc, in a way such that the smallest angle in the resulting arc triangulation is maximized.
+Consider a straight-line triangulation, \mathcal{T} , in a given domain D of the plane.
+No restrictions on D are required but, for the ease of presentation, let D be simply connected and have a piecewise circular (or linear) boundary.
+In general, \mathcal{T} will use vertices. in the interior of D. Throughout the paper, we assume general position of the vertex set.
+We are interested in the following optimization problem: Replace each interior (i.e., non-boundary) edge of \mathcal{T} by some circular arc, in a way such that the smallest angle in the resulting arc triangulation is maximized.